branning/dotfiles/notes/git.README.md

     git submodule update --init --recursive

+## get top level directory from anywhere in the tree

+    git rev-parse --show-toplevel

 ## git push fails with zeroPaddedFilemode error

 If upon pushing to a remote repo you get an error like this